 Have a look at our lab poster for a graphical summary of many of our projects.

-1. How does plant trait diversity influence the ecology and evolution of plant–insect interactions?
+1. How does plant chemical diversity influence the ecology and evolution of plant–insect interactions?

 Herbivores in natural ecosystems have to cope with astounding diversity and variability in plant defenses and nutrients.
 Herbivores in agricultural ecosystems, in contrast, experience plant populations that are unnaturally homogeneous.
 Recent genetic studies indicate that plant genetic diversity has a profound and often negative influence on herbivore density.
 This work has contributed to calls for using plant diversity to manage agricultural pests as well as increasing attention to within-species genetic variation in natural systems.
 But the specific plant traits and the biological mechanisms underlying the effects of plant genetic diversity on insects, however, are poorly understood because the literature on plant-herbivore interactions focuses mostly on plant traits means.
 The Wetzel Lab is using lab, greenhouse, and field experiments, as well as meta-analysis, to understand how plant trait diversity influence insect herbivore population dynamics and predator-prey interactions.
 We are linking patterns of population dynamics to diversity and variability in specific plant traits, representing a major advance in our understanding of the links between plant functional traits and insect ecology.
 (Wetzel et al. 2016, Wetzel & Thaler 2016, Wetzel and Thaler 2018, Wetzel et al. 2018, Wetzel and Whitehead 2019)